-We conducted two surveys to confirm the twofold hypothesis that (i) there are significant inter-user differences in word reference and that (ii) individual users' reference remains stable for at least a month.
 The first survey is to obtain ambiguities in word-image mapping concerning various kinds of cups and glasses.
-We selected from a thesaurus 15 words that belong to the category of cup, e.g. "teacup", "glass", and "tumbler", and 14 images of line drawing illustrations.
+We selected from a thesaurus 15 words that belong to the category of cup, e.g. "teacup", "glass", and "tumbler", and 14 images of line drawing illustrations as shown in Figure 3.
 A portion of the questionnaire is depicted in Figure 2.
 Twelve subjects answered the questionnaire, that is, whether each word-image mapping is acceptable (1), neutral (2), or unacceptable (3).
 The second survey, conducted one month later, is to assess the personal variation with the same questionnaire.

-As shown in Figure 3, the correlation between the responses in both surveys for each subject is obviously higher than the correlation between subjects in the first survey.
+As shown in Figure 4, the Pearson's correlation between the responses in both surveys for each subject is obviously higher than the correlation between subjects in the first survey.
 The mean value of the correlation coefficient between the two surveys for the same subject is 0.77.
 This confirms that there is considerable variation in word-image mapping between users whereas individual users are consistent over time.
 The mean correlation between different subjects is 0.56.
 The result indicates that a personalized user model of word-image mapping represents actual user behavior better than a general model.